 Website designed, developed, and maintained by Stephanie Brick Design.

 As President Emeritus and a Penn State alumna, Ms. Brick continued to seek ways of promoting the mission of the group and design sustainability to students.
 In 2010, Stephanie Brick Design established the SEED Award of Distinction, an annual cash award granted to an exceptionally proactive student member of SEED.
-The purpose of this recognition is to encourage and continue student involvement in green strategies of design continuously through the years.
+The purpose of this recognition was to encourage and continue student involvement in green strategies of design continuously through the years.

+The SEED Award of Distinction was retired in 2020 but the group and its mission live on.
 For information about ongoing projects and activities, the Penn State SEED website may be accessed here.